 Cedarwood oil is best to increase inward focus, concentration, grounding, confidence, balance, stability, and comfort.
 You can also use it to counteract these negative attributes: scattered thoughts, worry, fear, too much analytical thinking, irrationality, fixation on past, and anxiety.
 (6)

 Frankincense can be used to control fear, blockages, anxiety, disconnection, repression, and resistance, by increasing one’s feelings of courage, resolution, inspiration, and acceptance.
 This oil also increases one's faith and ability to connect to the higher self.
 (6)

-Clary Sage has a sharp, musky aroma and is great for grounding, confidence, inspiration, balance, as well as counteracting stress, tension, worry, anxiety, and fear.
+Clary Sage has a sharp, musky aroma and is great for grounding, confidence, inspiration, setting new goals and intentions, balance, as well as counteracting stress, tension, worry, anxiety, and fear.
 (7)

 Lavender is exceptional if you need to get more security, clarity, acceptance, inner peace, emotional balance, and visualization.
 It’s great for when you deal with stress, tension, fear, insecurity, distraction, and worry.
 However, you may want to use Lavender rather at night for meditation because it will make you sleepy as its chemical compounds have the power to relax the nervous central system and induce sleep.
 (3),(4), (5)

 Diffusing Patchouli essential oil during a meditation session will help with grounding, anxiety, indecision, tension, and stress.
 It also has the ability to awaken the awareness for those feeling confused at a spiritual level.
 (6)

 Another great oil for meditation is Rosemary which is deeply restorative and centering and allows those with blockages concerning confidence, creativity, clarity, structure, concentration, disorientation, fatigue, and emotional exhaustion to relieve themselves of these stressors.
 (7)